Putin’s attitude is imperialist and his mindset paranoid

 Putin’s basic claim is that Russia is entitled to a sphere of influence, the borders of which happen to coincide with the Tsarist empire of colonial times.
 He argues he must defend it with military force.
 His attack on a sovereign neighbour, however, is not defensive at all.
 It is pure aggression.

 The idea that Ukraine’s government is only a puppet of an overbearing NATO is absurd.
 Hasn’t NATO made it abundantly clear that it will not wage war to protect Ukraine?
 Has it not consistently been denying Ukraine membership?
 There are no accession talks.
 NATO has merely insisted on Ukraine’s long-term right to decide what alliances it wants to join.
-Indeed, Ukraine’s initially wavering interest in joining NATO was massively reinforced by the Crimea/Donbass crisis eight years ago, when Putin’s government first violently intervened in Ukraine’s domestic affairs.
+Indeed, Ukraine’s interest in joining NATO was sparked by the Crimea/Donbass crisis eight years ago, when Putin’s government first violently intervened in Ukraine’s domestic affairs.
 The plain truth is that Moscow has been making NATO more attractive by restoring its raison d'être.

 Putin's true fear